uc-cdis/gen3.org/content/resources/operator/_index.md

 _Pros_

-* Most users either have an Google/Microsoft identities or can easily create one.
+* Most users either have a Google/Microsoft identity or can easily create one.

 _Cons_